Matheus-Rodrigues-Araujo/Calculator-App/README.md

 ------------ About -----------------

 This is a simple calculator app that i've made.
-The application is almost complete, it just needs a few more tweaks to the appearance of the project with css, and to add responsiveness for the different screen sizes
+The application is almost complete, It just needs a little improvement in its responsiveness for different screen sizes with media queries.

 ------------ Tecnologies ------------
 * HTML